 - You can access the funds over and over again: Rather than borrowing a set amount like a loan, a revolving line of credit replenishes as you repay previous loans.
 This means you don’t have to apply for additional financing in the future and can keep using the line of credit.

-The cons to consider with a small business line of credit are:
+The cons of a small business line of credit include:

 - Low borrowing limits: For many businesses, the maximum loan amounts offered by a line of credit may be insufficient for their capital needs.
 Fundbox offers up to $100,000 as a limit, but you may be able to borrow more than your maximum limit over the course of several draws.

 - Frequent payment terms: Most lines of credit require weekly payments, and not every business is able to make them that frequently.

 Where to Find Small Business Lines of Credit With No Credit Check

 You can find small business lines of credit at leading online business lenders.
 Their short-term lines of credit typically have weekly or monthly repayments of principal plus a fee.
 These online lenders will often also offer different financing products in addition to lines of credit, such as invoice factoring and term business loans.

 Fundbox lines of credit have terms of either 12 or 24 weeks.
 Repayment terms are weekly and include the repayment of principal plus a weekly rate that starts as low as 4.66%.
 There is no requirement to use more than you need, and you can get a decision in minutes.

 2. Invoice Financing With No Credit Check